hany606/PAI_Fall21IU/Assignments/Assignment2/README.md

 ## TODO:

+- [ ] Add documentation
+- [ ] Ad more test data for rule
+- [ ] Implement compound data for defrule

-- [ ] Create syntactic constructions, which are similar to correct English speech and are equivalent to:
+- [x] Create syntactic constructions, which are similar to correct English speech and are equivalent to:

     - [x] deftemplate: